SkySchermer/uweclang/Python Tutorial.md

 my_generator = (item for item in my_list if condition)
 ```

+See [here](https://docs.python.org/2/reference/simple_stmts.html#the-yield-statement) for more information.

 ### Lambda

 A *Lambda Expression* is a way to define anonymous functions.
-They are mostly used to provide simple functions as arguments to functions like `map` and `filter`.
+They are mostly used to provide simple functions as arguments to other functions like `map` and `filter`.
 For example, to quickly increment numbers in a list:

 ```python
 result = map(lambda x: x+1, my_list)